Digital Nomad/Remote Worker Visa

 Why Should You Apply for the Panama Digital Nomad Visa?

 The life of a digital nomad or remote worker is not always an easy one.
-One of the more challenging issues is finding the right countries to live in which have a friendly outlook towards foreign freelance workers, along with favorable regulations.
-The new Panama short-stay visa for remote workers has certainly put them on the list of top choice countries for digital nomads.
+One of the more challenging issues is finding the right countries to live in that have a friendly outlook toward foreign freelance workers and favorable regulations.
+The new Panama short-stay visa for remote workers has certainly put Panama on the list of top-choice countries for digital nomads.

-The visa makes it extremely easy to comfortably spend up to 18 months in Panama as a remote worker while taking advantage of the great lifestyle, top-class infrastructure, affordability, and numerous other benefits.
+The visa makes it easy to spend up to 18 months in Panama as a remote worker, while enjoying the great lifestyle, top-class infrastructure, affordability, and numerous other benefits.

 digital nomads can live anywhere